nomad-hzb/nomad-baseclasses/README.md

 # NOMAD base sections for solar cell and electro catalysis research

 This is a nomad plugin, see [NOMAD Plugins](https://nomad-lab.eu/prod/v1/staging/docs/plugins.html) on how to use them.
+These baseclasses are developed for HZB and are tested in their labratories.
+We use the [TFSCO](https://matportal.org/ontologies/TFSCO/?p=classes) to annotate our nomad quantities.
+The classes are not meant to be complete but can serve as an entry point to new plugin developers.

 ## Documentation
 see [docs](https://nomad-hzb.github.io/nomad-baseclasses/)